RemMyDream/Hand-Tracking-Computer-Control/README.md

 > ⏳ Note: It may take about 2 minutes for the UI to appear due to the model loading time.
 We're working on improving this delay.

 ## 🎮 Usage
-After the UI launches, open YouTube in your browser.
+After the UI launches, open Computer in your browser.
 Control playback hands-free using your gestures — no keyboard or mouse needed!

 These are the actions users can perform: